hypernetix/DNA/README.md

 required_patterns:
   - "UUID v7 for all resource identifiers"
-  - "Soft deletes with deletedAt timestamps"
+  - "Soft deletes with deleted_at timestamps"
   - "Request tracing with traceparent headers"
   - "Rate limiting with RateLimit-* headers"
   - "CORS configuration for web clients"